 Citing your sources correctly is an important part of writing a paper.
 Your professor will probably specify which citation style format he or she would like you to use as you write your paper.
 Some popular citation style formats include APA and MLA.
-Learn more with the library's detailed resource guide for citing sources and avoiding plagiarism.
+Visit the Library's How to Cite Your Sources guide for more information.

 A proper citation (sometimes called a reference) will include some or all of the following information, depending on the type of source: